talkjs/talkjs-examples/howtos/how-to-add-forwarding/README.md

 1. Clone or download the project.
 2. Add a custom message action to allow message forwarding.
+    1. On the **Chat UI** page of your [TalkJS dashboard](https://talkjs.com/dashboard/), select the role for which you'd like to edit the settings.
+This guide uses the `default` role.
-    1. On the **Chat UI** page of your [TalkJS dashboard](https://talkjs.com/dashboard/), in the section 'Custom message actions', select **Add action** to add a message action.
+    2. Still on the **Chat UI** page, in the section 'Custom message actions', select **Add action** to add a message action.
-    2. Give your action the name `forward` and the label `Forward`.
+    3. Give your action the name `forward` and the label `Forward`.
-    3. Select which messages can be forwarded, and who can do the forwarding.
+    4. Select which messages can be forwarded, and who can do the forwarding.
 For the purposes of this guide, for **Which messages** select that the action should be available for `All messages`, and for **Action available to**, select `Everyone`.
 3. Add styling to distinguish forwarded messages in your theme.
 The following steps add a subtle but noticeable right-pointed arrow and the label *Forwarded* at the top of the message body of messages that have been forwarded.
     1. On the **Themes** page of your dashboard, select **Edit** for the theme that you’d like to use.
     2. To identify user messages that have been forwarded, in `UserMessage`, add the following to the `<template>` part of the code: